keremoktar/keremoktar.github.io/docs/intuition.md

 Why does lie detection work as a framing?
 And why is it the ‘right way’ to define the conditional operator ‘->’?

-This framing works because lies are about contradictions, rather than falsehoods, and *logic is a machine for detecting consistent and ‘good’ inferences,* rather than truth.
+This framing works because lies are about contradictions, rather than falsehoods, and **logic is a machine for detecting consistent and ‘good’ inferences,** rather than truth.
 The ‘->’ operator is a primitive component of this machine.

 There is nothing _essentially correct_ about defining  ‘->’ this way, much like there is nothing essentially correct about the definition of any primitive component of a formal system.
 For example, pawns move forward in chess, but not because it is the right way for them to move.
 It is because chess is more fun when their movement is restricted in this way, and the goal of chess is to produce fun.
-Similarly, the goal of logic is to detect good inferences, and a primitive with properties similar to a lie detector turns out to be useful for that aim. *The definitions of primitives follow from what you want the system to be able to do.*
+Similarly, the goal of logic is to detect good inferences, and a primitive with properties similar to a lie detector turns out to be useful for that aim. <span style="color:red">**The definitions of primitives follow from what you want the system to be able to do.**</span>

 But it isn’t a priori obvious which primitives will achieve your goals; and typically, systems evolve primitives over time.
 For example, chess evolved as a system from its ancestors (e.g., the Egyptian senet):